KainAber/modular-modelling/README.md

 - step1: step1_example
 - step2: step2_example
 ```
-Then, each of the run configs are read and passed to the main function `src.run.main.main`.
+Then, each of the run configs are read and passed to the function `src.run.main.main`.
-This function dynamically imports the main functions from `src.modules.<STEP>.main.main` for each step specified in the run config
+This function dynamically imports the `main` functions from `src.modules.<STEP>.main` for each step specified in the run config
 and passes the config dictionaries read from `cfg/modules/<STEP>` as inputs.
 ```python
 # Construct step main module path